 To clarify, before you can conduct business with other business entities, including limited liability corporations, you must register with your state’s government.
 Contrarily, with sole proprietorships, you often do not need to register with the state; rather, you automatically become a business entity by virtue of conducting business.

-The laws of your state or local government may require you to seek a business license or permission, so it’s crucial to keep that in mind.
+The laws of your state or local government may require you to seek a business license or permission, emphasizing the legal distinction between personal and business operations, so it's crucial to keep that in mind.
 However, one of the early advantages of being a single owner is that you may scale up your business much more quickly and with less burdensome paperwork from the government.

 Disadvantages